 Start date on the Fund: January 2015

-Brendan O. Bradley is director of portfolio management at Acadian.
-Bradley joined the company in September 2004 as a senior member of the research and portfolio management team.
+Brendan O. Bradley joined the company in September 2004 as a senior member of the research and portfolio management team.
 In 2010, he was appointed director of managed volatility strategies, and in 2013 became director, portfolio management, overseeing portfolio management policy.
+Early in 2017, he was named deputy chief investment officer.
 Prior to Acadian, Bradley was a vice president at Upstream Technologies, where he designed and implemented investment management systems and strategies.
 His professional background also includes work as a research analyst and consultant at Samuelson Portfolio Strategies.
 He earned a bachelor's degree in physics from Boston College and a Ph.D. in applied mathematics from Boston University.

 The table below describes the fees and expenses that you may pay if you buy and hold shares of the Fund.